Atos-FiwareOps/fiware-maintenance-calendar-api/README.md

 1. Install the dependences in the virtual environment.
 		<venv>$ sudo pip install gunicorn

 2. Prepare the component to be executed by gunicorn.

-Uncomment the following row in the file maintenance_calendar/__init__.py
+:* Uncomment the following row in the file maintenance_calendar/__init__.py

 		from flask import Flask
 		app = Flask(__name__)
 		#This import allows the gunicorn to see the views
 		#uncomment next row, if you want to use gunicorn application such as production environments.
 		import maintenance_calendar.views

+:* Update the runserver.py file to change the debug attribute to False ("app.run(host='0.0.0.0', port=8085, debug=False)").
+Morover, you need to modify the attribute "log_level" in the confi.py file to ERROR or WARNING.
+They only need to be changed if we need to investigate or analyze strange behaviour in the production server.

 3. Start Maintenance Calendar and validate that the gunicorn is working correctly